WeepingMC/Weeper/README.md

 So that is why we have many extremely useful API's that are not PR'd upstream

 ## LICENSE / Support / Usage of Patches ##
-All patches written by Aikar, Starlis LLC, Contractors of Starlis LLC that has been included inside of EmpireCraft are licensed MIT, and are free to be used in your own fork.
+All patches written that has been included inside of Wheeper are licensed MIT, and are free to be used in your own fork.

 We offer ABSOLUTELY NO SUPPORT for these patches.
 If you wish to use them, you must take the effect to extract them